CSM Cetatea Suceava

-Club Sportiv Municipal 1932 Cetatea Suceava, commonly known as CSM Cetatea Suceava or Cetatea Suceava, is a Romanian football club based in Suceava, Suceava County.
-The club was originally established in 1932, under the name of Cetatea Sucevei and over time was re-organized for several times, using different names, such as CSM Suceava, Chimia Suceava or Cetatea Suceava, among others.
-The team is currently playing in the Liga III after the promotion from Liga IV Suceava after a new re-establishment that took place in the summer of 2024.
+Club Sportiv Municipal 1932 Cetatea Suceava, commonly known as CSM Cetatea Suceava or Cetatea Suceava, is a Romanian football club based in Suceava, Suceava County, currently playing in Liga II, the second tier of Romanian football.

+The club was originally established in 1932 under the name Cetatea Sucevei and, over time, was reorganized several times, using different names such as Chimia Suceava, CSM Suceava, or Cetatea Suceava, among others.
+Re-established in the summer of 2024, Cetatea achieved back-to-back promotions from Liga IV Suceava County to Liga II in 2025 and 2026.

 History

-First years of football (1932–1946)
+First years of football (1932–1949)

-Cetatea Suceava was originally established in 1932, under the name of Cetatea Sucevei, name inspired by the Medieval Seat Fortress of Suceava.
-The first team of Suceava included players such as Lazăr Andrian, Fleghel, Ioanițchi, Cosmovici, N. Scobeniuc, Marcean, A. Scobeniuc, Hariga, Semenov, Cozma, Buliga, Curcă, Schwartz, Curcă, Borosan, Salpeter, and Radu Dan.
+Cetatea Suceava was originally established in 1932 under the name Cetatea Sucevei, a name inspired by the Medieval Seat Fortress of Suceava.
+The first team from Suceava included players such as Lazăr Andrian, Fleghel, Ioanițchi, Cosmovici, N. Scobeniuc, Marcean, A. Scobeniuc, Hariga, Semenov, Cozma, Buliga, Curcă, Schwartz, Curcă, Borosan, Salpeter, and Radu Dan.

-Cetatea Sucevei initially competed in the Eastern League Championship, a regional series.
+Cetatea Sucevei initially competed in the Eastern League Championship, a regional competition.
 Later, the team participated in the Eastern League of Divizia C, the newly formed third division of Romanian football.
-Initially, the Eastern League of Divizia C was organized into a single group, but it was later expanded into two groups.
-During their first season in Divizia C, Cetatea Sucevei finished 7th, last in the Eastern League, and achieved 2nd place in Group II of the Eastern League in the 1937–38 season of the third division.
+Initially, Divizia C's Eastern League was organised as a single group, but it was later expanded into two groups.
+During its first season in Divizia C, Cetatea Sucevei finished seventh and last in the Eastern League.
+In the 1937–38 season, the team finished second in Group II of the Eastern League, while also reaching the Round of 32 in the 1938–39 Cupa României.

-In 1946, after World War II and the rise of the communist regime, Romanian football underwent drastic changes as the new Soviet model was implemented.
-This model required all sports associations to align with trade unions or governmental institutions.
+In 1946, following World War II and the rise of the communist regime, Romanian football underwent drastic changes as the new Soviet model was implemented.
+This model required all sports associations to align themselves with trade unions or governmental institutions.
 As a result, Cetatea Sucevei was absorbed into CFR Ițcani, a team from a village that later became a neighbourhood of Suceava.

+In the 1947–48 season, Suceava was represented in Divizia B by a team named Dinamo, which finished 16th in Series II and was relegated to Divizia C. There, it competed in the first half of the 1948–49 season, finishing 11th in Series III, before the competition was dissolved in February 1949 and the team returned to the regional championship.